Requisitos-de-Software/2024.1-CarteiradeTrabalhoDigital/docs/verificacao/grupo2/entrega2/priorização/Quadrante.md

 ## Erros Encontrados

-A tabela a seguir mostra as sugestões de melhorias a cerca do artefato nomeArtefato.
+A tabela a seguir mostra as sugestões de melhorias a cerca do artefato técnica de priorização do quadrante.

 <center>